 According to Treaster, when breathing properly, your pelvic floor will naturally lengthen on inhale and shorten on exhale.
 Think about lengthening your pelvic floor with each inhale to help prepare your perineum for stretching.

-Step-By-Step: How to Do Perineal Massage
+Step-By-Step: How to do a Perineal Massage

 Now that you’re prepped and ready, here’s what you need to do, including perineal massage diagrams to guide you easily through the process.